Tim de Noble

 Dean of the College of Architecture, Planning and Design

-Tim de Noble, an architect with international experience in design and teaching, joined Kansas State University July 1, 2009, as dean of the College of Architecture, Planning and Design.
+Tim de Noble, an architect with international experience in design and teaching, joined Kansas State University July 1, 2009, as dean of the College of Architecture, Planning & Design.

 From 2005-2009, de Noble led the University of Arkansas architecture department.
 He also taught at Syracuse University from 1992-1997 and designed projects in Ecuador, upstate New York and Arkansas.
 He taught for two years in Florence, Italy, before returning to Arkansas to join the University of Arkansas faculty and open his firm, denoblearchitecture P.A., now called deMX architecture P.A.

 A licensed architect, he is member of the American Institute of Architects, an affiliate member of the American Society of Landscape Architects and a member of the International Interior Design Association.

 He has served as a principal with denoblearchitecture and deMx architecture, which focus on housing combining the socially liberating potency of modernism with the intuitive rationality of vernacular building to generate regionally specific responses to built form and site.

 Tied to his practice but at another scale, his primary research interest is the typology and morphology of small towns in the U.S. Midwest and in Italy.
 Directed student research efforts have included the digital reconstruction of a once-thriving resort now resting below the waters of a reservoir, reconstructions of the Roman port town of Ostia, as well as in-depth comparisons of retreat and "working" towns.

 During his 12 years at the University of Arkansas, he taught virtually all of the studios and technology courses in the department.
 He also led students on trips to Nova Scotia and Peru, and taught in the School of Architecture's international study programs in Rome and Mexico City.